Bacalhau is a peer-to-peer network of nodes that allows for decentralized communication between computers. There are two nodes types in the network:

 Once the job has run on the executor, the contents of

-stderr will be added to any named output volumes the job has used (in this case apples), and all those entities will be packaged into the results folder which is then published to your storage location via the verifier.
+stderr will be added to any named output volumes the job has used (in this case apples), and all those entities will be packaged into the results folder which is then published to a remote location by the publisher.